Wildsong/ol-react/README.md

     git commit -a
     git push

-Today I had to wrestle for an hour before finding I had to do this to make "npm version" work.
+I had to wrestle for an hour before finding I had to do this to make "npm version" work.

     eval $(ssh-agent -s) && ssh-add "j:\.ssh\id_rsa_github_bwilsoncc"